The cohomology of virtually torsion-free solvable groups of finite rank: Cohomology and homology

 \begin{proposition} Let $G$ be a group and $R$ a commutative ring.
-Suppose that $A$ and $B $ are $RG$-modules and regard ${\rm Ext}^n_R(A,B)$ as a $\mathbb ZG$-module via the diagonal action for $n\geq 0$.
-Then there is a first quadrant cohomology spectral sequence whose $E_2$-page is given by
+Suppose that $A$ and $B $ are $RG$-modules and regard ${\rm Ext}^n_R(A,B)$ and ${\rm Tor}_n^R(A,B)$ as $\mathbb ZG$-modules via the diagonal action for $n\geq 0$.
+Then the following two statements hold. (i) There is a cohomology spectral sequence whose $E_2$-page is given by

+and that converges to ${\rm Ext}^n_{RG}(A,B)$. (ii) There is a homology spectral sequence whose $E^2$-page is given by

-and that converges to ${\rm Ext}^n_{RG}(A,B)$. \end{proposition}
+and that converges to ${\rm Tor}_n^{RG}(A,B)$. \end{proposition}